ADVERTISEMENT

 4. Burial Permits

 This legal document allows the remains to be buried or interred.
 Completed by the funeral director or embalmer, a death certificate may be included.
 The burial permit always includes the name of the deceased and date of death.
-Look for the deceased’s last address, burial date, cemetery section and plot number, name of the informant and relationship to the deceased.
+Look for the deceased’s last address, burial date, cemetery section and plot number, and name of the informant and relationship to the deceased.
 Burial permits are issued by a state’s local board of health or town clerk.

 5. Plot Records

 Plot records give the physical location of a grave, lot number and visual description of the plot.
-The deed number, plot owner’s name, purchase date, amount paid, and name of interred may be included.
+The deed number, plot owner’s name, purchase date, amount paid and name of interred may be included.
 Plot Records are in the “lot” or “plot” book.

 6. Plat Maps